Githelp-support/githelp/README.md

 ## Get Started in Minutes

-**Create Your Repo Support Page:** Register your repo and create a customized support page in minutes.
+**Create Your Repo Support Page:** Register your repo and create a customized support page in minutes by sending us a message.
 Provide users with information on how to get help, pricing details, and the ability to create support tickets.

 ## How It Works